swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 **Material by Milad Fatenejad, Sasha Wood, and Radhika Khetani**

+*Modified by Karin Lagesen*

-# What is the shell how do I access the shell?
+# What is the shell and how do I access the shell?

 The *shell* is a program that presents a command line interface which allows you to control your computer using commands entered